wageningen/RUsers/README.md

 For those that are not familiar with GitHub, check the [GitHub guide](https://guides.github.com/)

-This text is written in [Marckdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+This text is written in [Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Happy code!